 Columbus is an all-boys Catholic school with a particular culture that works for me.
 Every school has its own culture.
 Every student needs to have a school choice to be able to go to a school where they’re comfortable.
 I’m not saying that the school in their vicinity isn’t meeting their needs, but all students should have the right to explore their options.

 I believe all students should be able to attend whatever school they want, especially if they don’t have the money to afford it.
-Columbus is a private institution, it’s not free, but scholarships, like Step Up and its legislation, allow students like me to go to a school that we couldn’t otherwise afford.
+Columbus is a private institution, it’s not free, but scholarships, like Step Up and its legislation, allow students like me to go to a school we couldn’t otherwise afford.
 Look at where I am now, despite my rough patches.
 I am very happy.